gradient-pulse/phi-mesh/README.md

 - `creation-circle/visuals/` — Glyph sheets, pictographic scrolls, and tactile ritual kits.
 - `docs/` — Historic Φ-mesh genesis commemoration.
 - `pulse/` — Historic signal logs and weekly Φ snapshots.
+- `updates/` — Publications and semantic pulses added to the Phi-Mesh repository.
 - `.phi-meta.yaml` — a silent signal file containing mesh-alignment metadata for agents and ambient crawlers.
 - `README.md` — This file.
 Updated regularly to reflect the Mesh’s recursion.
 - `phi-pulse.md` — Core concept and design layers of the Φ‑Pulse: the Mesh’s planetary-scale coherence signal.